The directive must align with international guidelines

 It is applicable throughout the value chain, from a company’s extraction of natural resources to its customer responsibility.

 Moreover, Swedwatch believes that a coming directive must take the particularly vulnerable position of women, migrant workers and human rights and environmental defenders into account, and clearly address business operations in high risk- and conflict areas.
-Furthermore, it should be possible to exclude companies that do not comply with the obligations from public procurement.
+Furthermore, it should be possible for contracting authorities to exclude companies from public procurement in case of non-compliance with the directive.

 On 1 December 2022 EU ministers agreed on a common negotiating approach for the CSDDD which significantly watered down the already flawed proposal from the European Commission.
 Among other, the proposed changes in the EU Council text would leave it up to each Member State to determine whether it wants to include financial services in the scope of the due diligence requirements.
 Furthermore, references to the “value chain” were dropped in favour of a more narrow definition on “chain of activities” that would only cover a small part of companies’ downstream operations, and as such increases the risk that firms will escape scrutiny for the harms their products and services might cause.

-With Sweden holding the EU-Presidency in spring 2023, Swedwatch calls on the government, Swedish EU Parliamentarians as well as concerned Swedish interest groups to prioritise the issue and to work for a prompt adoption of a directive that ensures rightsholders’ interests.
+With Sweden holding the EU presidency in spring 2023, Swedwatch calls on the government, Swedish MEPs as well as concerned Swedish interest groups to prioritise the issue and to work for a prompt adoption of a directive that ensures rightsholders’ interests.

 The campaign kicked of with a public action in Brussels on September 6th 2022.
 The ‘scales of justice’ represent the current imbalance between corporate profits on one side and human rights, environmental and climate justice on the other side, and that public pressure can tip the scales toward change.
 Photo: Philip Reynaers / Photonews